Want to checkout our Free Trial?

 More than 6,000 pending 3M earplug lawsuit cases were dismissed at the end of March 2023 and 2,834 new plaintiffs were added, making a total of pending cases in the MDL as 262,426.
 On April 20, 2023, a bankruptcy judge in Indiana heard the arguments on a motion to dismiss the 3M's bankruptuncy.
 The plaintiffs were also strong in their demad to dismiss the bankruptcy filed by 3M.

 On May 1, 2023, 3M came with the weapon of government contractor defense, heading to the 11th Circuit.
-The corporate is now trying to defend that, under the contractor defense agreement, they followed the instructions and guidleines given by the government in the earplug designing and hence are immune to lawsuits for product defect.
+The corporate was trying to defend that, under the contractor defense agreement, they followed the instructions and guidleines given by the government in the earplug designing and hence are immune to lawsuits for product defect.

-In the mid of May 2023, the total number of pending cases in the 3M MDL decreased 262,426 to 255,500.
+In the mid of May 2023, the total number of pending cases in the 3M MDL decreased from 262,426 to 255,500.
 This was due to the dismissals of many cases due to lack of supporting documents.

 On June 16,2023, 3M Co. filed an appeal with the Eleventh Circuit in an attempt to overturn a $50 million verdict related to earplugs.
 The company's main argument revolves around its status as a government contractor, asserting that it should be granted immunity.
 In addition to this familiar argument, 3M introduced a couple of new points.